Baumeister (1999) provides the following self-concept definition:

 This does not necessarily have to reflect reality.
-Indeed a person with anorexia who is thin may have a self image in which the person believes they are fat.
-A person's self image is affected by many factors, such as parental influences, friends, the media etc.
+Indeed a person with anorexia who is thin may have a self-image in which the person believes they are fat.

 Kuhn (1960) investigated the self-image by using The Twenty Statements Test.

-The list of answers to the question “Who Am I?” probably include examples of each of the following four types of responses:
+The list of answers to the question “Who Am I?” probably includes examples of each of the following four types of responses:

-3) Personal Traits: These are a third dimension of our self-descriptions.
-“I’m impulsive...I’m generous...I tend to worry a lot”...etc.
+- Personal Traits: These are the third dimension of our self-descriptions.
+“I’m impulsive…I’m generous…I tend to worry a lot,”…etc.

-4) Existential Statements (abstract ones): These can range from "I’m a child of the universe" to "I’m a human being" to "I’m a spiritual being"...etc.
+- Existential Statements (abstract ones): These can range from “I’m a child of the universe” to “I’m a human being” to “I’m a spiritual being, “…etc.

-Self esteem refers to the extent to which we like accept or approve of ourselves or how much we value ourselves.
-Self esteem always involves a degree of evaluation and we may have either a positive or a negative view of ourselves.
+Self-esteem always involves a degree of evaluation, and we may have either a positive or a negative view of ourselves.